domludera/SOEN341UA4/README.md

 ## Objective

-To Develop a Twitter-like Website which allows users to conduct basic features like creating a profile, tweeting and following.
+To Develop a Twitter-like Website which allows users to conduct basic features like creating a profile, tweeting, following and viewing tweets made by other users.

 ## Project